SteveLi-0/note/papers/MCTS+levelk.md

-# Receding Horizon Motion Planning for Automated Lane Change and Merge Using Monte Carlo Tree Search and Level-K Game Theory
+# 【机翻】Receding Horizon Motion Planning for Automated Lane Change and Merge Using Monte Carlo Tree Search and Level-K Game Theory

 ## 摘要